 The wealthiest plantation owner, Manaca Iznaga, built the tallest tower in the valley to monitor his slaves while they worked the sugar cane fields.
 Today, you can climb to the top for unobstructed views of the entire valley and if you’re lucky a mind-blowing sunset.

 If you like hiking, nature and chasing waterfalls then a visit to Topes de Collantes is a must.
 The most popular trail leads you to Vegas Grande to witness one of Cuba’s most beloved waterfalls.
 The hike starts out very easy but the last descent is very steep on a rustic trail.

 It’s not all waterfalls in this park.
-To even reach them, you first have to traverse the Escambray Mountain range in a soviet era Russian truck.
-In my opinion it’s worth it for these views.
-Just on the others side, you’ll find the hiking paradise from the previous photo.
+To even reach them, you first have to traverse the Escambray Mountain range in a Soviet-era Russian truck.
+In my opinion, it’s worth it for these views.
+Just on the other side, you’ll find the hiking paradise from the previous photo.

 Ditch the cobblestones for a day and enjoy one of Cuba’s beautiful beaches or islands.
 We ventured out to Cayo Blanco via catamaran on our last trip and were met with clear water and solace on this uninhabited island.
 While it touts resident iguanas, we didn’t see any.